top of page

 Accommodation on Offer

 Forty-one of our 53 guest bedrooms are ensuite.
+We have two accessible bedrooms.
 Wren bedrooms at the front of the College have uninterrupted views of the Cathedral, several others have lovely views overlooking the rooftops of the Close and spire.
 Rooms are single, double and twin; all have tea and coffee-making facilities.
 None have televisions.

 The lift gives access to all the floors.
-There is a common room with easy chairs and licensed bar for guest use, as well as a specialist library open to the public.
+Butterfield Chapel is a lovely 19th century chapel open to visitors when not in use for worship and events.
+There is also a common room with easy chairs and licensed bar for guest use, as well as a specialist library open to the public.

 WhatsApp Image 2023-07-17 at 08.47.13.jpeg